I Took CBD Oil For 30 Days Straight: Here's Why I Can't Stop Talking About It

 We actually have an endocannabinoid system.

 Humans have an endocannabinoid system—as in a whole network of the body that knows how to process these naturally occurring chemicals.
-The human body and the cannabis plant both make cannabinoids, so we are biologically programmed to be able to use CBD effectively to help us reduce inflammation and pain.
+The human body and the cannabis plant both make cannabinoids, so we are biologically programmed to be able to use CBD effectively to help us support a healthy response to inflammation and pain.*

 How CBD oil affected me.